approximately 10,000 photocopies of 20 select slides stacked chest high

 prev / next

 Sometimes I get worried about teaching art.
 Particularly in reference to showing artworks to students.
 The conventional way is by showing slides of famous works.
 Often in an institution students see the same slide of the same artwork for decades without any variation of perspective or context.
 This is more than a pedagogical issue of how to make artworks truely exist for students, for me it is an emotional obligation to be faithful to larger things of which I have become part.

 When I look at certain artworks they make me actually miss the makers (and often I have never met them and never will).
 I miss them like dear friends I knew, I loved, and have since passed away.
-These artwork are friends who have passed on, and I feel a strong loyalty mixed with tenderness towards showing them as an instructor.
+These artworks are friends who have passed on, and I feel a strong loyalty mixed with tenderness towards showing them as an instructor.
 I feel as if I were accountable to them, as if I could make them proud or disappointed of me and my actions.

 Its better this way, along with the entire body of work presented here, is a response to that space of loss and non-representability.
 In these works I am asking how to proceed with authenticity towards some of the things I love the most, want to share the most, but often cannot represent for others.

-Slides are/ were the jeweled skins of the things and places they image, not pixels, not prints.
+Slides are/ were the jeweled skins of the things and places they image, not pixels and not prints.
 They are the fragile positives of light bouncing off the original artworks themselves (in the best case, otherwise they were duplicates of images in books).

 My photocopied slides are emphatic about their status as a stand in for the real.
 They are a copy, of a duplicate, of the living artworks in the world.
 Artworks labored upon and loved by others.